Almonds and walnuts have similar nutritional profiles but have different effects on your physical and mental health

 Almonds and walnuts are both winners when it comes to heart health because they have ingredients that help reduce heart disease.
 Walnuts have high amounts of ALA or ellagitannins and phytosterols, which reduce cholesterol levels and blood pressure.
 On the other hand, almonds contain antioxidants (flavonoids and vitamin E) and unsaturated fatty acids that lower triglyceride, total cholesterol and bad cholesterol levels.

 Which one is best if you’re tracking your calories?

-If you’re watching your calorie intake, you should go for almonds because they contain high fat, protein and fiber contents that help reduce hunger.
+If you’re watching your calorie intake, you should go for almonds because they contain high fat, protein and fiber that help reduce hunger.
 Studies show that nutritionists recommend almonds for those looking out for their food intake because they help in reducing waistline fats.
 Almonds are also linked to proper energy absorption (which prevents the release of fats) helping your body intake less calories.